 Despite a growing population, there are still many employment opportunities available in the Cayman Islands.
 Those with qualifications and experience in the financial services field, especially in compliance, are readily snapped up.
 Companies no longer have to advertise jobs in one of the two local newspapers in order to secure a work permit, although they do have to advertise the job for two weeks on the JobsCayman website (part of WORC), therefore all jobs that are advertised in the local newspaper can be considered genuine job vacancies.

-Also with Cayman being a global financial centre, and with businesses wanting to hire the best of the best in such a competitive global market, it is not surprising that the recruitment of human capital from overseas is necessary.
+Also, with Cayman being a global financial centre, and with businesses wanting to hire the best of the best in such a competitive global market, it is not surprising that the recruitment of human capital from overseas is necessary.
 Although we have an educated population, there are many specialised positions either currently filled or needing to be filled, that our small population cannot fill.

 Cayman has attracted globally recognised and outstanding recruitment agencies, a few that specialise in finding talent for legal and financial firms.
 Often these firms have a lawyer recruiting for law firms, so they know what questions you will want answering and how the process works.
 Other recruitment firms specialise in candidates with IT or other technical skills.

 Many of the agencies listed below post the jobs that are available on their websites and they are in constant contact with Cayman-based firms who know what their employment needs are going to be.
-Please note that you have to prove that you are double vaccinated or you will not be granted a work permit.